 - Up to $100 per year in scholarship money for members to attend conferences and workshops of their choice.

 - Opportunities for social and recreational family outings at little or no cost for our members

 - A dedicated phone line manned by volunteers to help answer questions and provide information to the community.

 - Honestly Autism Day – an annual event in April for parents and professionals brought to the community by the Partnership Project which is a collaboration between the ASBC and Baltimore County Public Schools’ Office of Special Education.
-The day is dedicated to increasing understanding and awareness with nationally recognized speakers, vendors of autism related products and services from across the state and featuring a panel of teens on the spectrum sharing their unique experiences.
+The day is dedicated to increasing understanding and awareness with nationally recognized speakers, vendors of Autism related products and services from across the state and featuring a panel of teens sharing their unique experiences with Autism.

 Our national organization, The Autism Society, offers additional support and resources.
 We strongly urge our members to become members of National as well.